 We spent our last night together in San Pedro, a village that even in 1978 was a prime destination for “hippies” backpacking their way through Guatemala.
 In the late afternoon, we witnessed a small group from Quebec strip naked at a point of land along the shore and jump into the lake.
 A fisherman in his canoe was livid at the sight, and shouted at them until they returned to shore and donned their clothes.
 I spoke with him later, sensing his hurt at being so deeply disrespected by the show.
-The bathers, on the other hand, seemed perplexed.
-Were they not in a land where people are close to the earth, native and natural in every way?
+By contrast, the bathers seemed perplexed.
+Were they not in a land where people are close to the earth, native and natural in every way, including their nakedness?
 Their cultural ignorance and arrogance could not have been more evident.

 My photographs from that journey, while numerous, are all a little cockeyed because while in San Cristóbal de las Casa in Chiapas I put a container of yogurt in the bag that also held my camera.
 Predictably, it leaked into the camera, the now vintage Olympus OM1 recommended to me by my Dawson friend Grant.
 The camera still took pictures but the mirror that permits the photographer to see through the lens directly was stuck.
 I could point and shoot, but could never be sure of what was in and what was outside of the frame.
 I had to use my knowledge of _f_ stops and shutter speeds to make the most of the film exposure.

 Photo: On the church steps, village on Lake Atitlán, Guatemala, 1978.